On a Generalization of Wasserstein Distance and the Beckmann Problem to Connection Graphs: Introduction and Related Work

 The choice of orientation/enumeration used to construct $E'$ has no impact on the subsequent results.
 This is done solely to have consistent definitions for incidence matrices and their induced operators.
+For $d\geq 1$, the notation $\mathbb{O}(d)$ refers to the group of $d\times d$ orthogonal matrices; i.e., matrices $O\in\R^{d\times d}$ such that $O^\top O = OO^\top = I_d$.